 Where to start when learning to swim

-To learn to swim, contact your local swim school or pool and find out if they do adult lessons, says Swim Australia chief executive Gary Toner.
+To learn to swim, contact your local swim school or pool and find out if they do adult lessons, says SWIM Schools Australia chief executive Gary Toner.

 "If your needs include cultural restrictions, make sure they can cater to your needs," he says.

 Make sure the costs suit your budget and the classes fit your schedule.
 Often, adult classes take place outside of peak times.